Jonathan-ops-del/Authentication_Security/README.md

 6) Level 6 - Google OAuth 2.0 Authentication -
    commit e73794d994e362a3c901c4d6e33a4c1b76d7f261

-7) Code Base for Live Deployement to Heroku using MongoDB Atlas as the Database - commit 038f1079a54e5bc461fea5ada8f9e9cb469b72fb
+7) Code Base for Live Deployement to Heroku using MongoDB Atlas as the Database - final deployment changes - commit 038f1079a54e5bc461fea5ada8f9e9cb469b72fb

 In this project, we primarily use Node.js, EJS, MongoDB, Passport.js, & passport-google-oauth20